-The Community Solar Project and Interconnection Equipment owned by the Applicant are required to operate under automatic voltage control with the voltage sensed electrically at the POI.
-The Community Solar Project should have sufficient reactive capacity to enable the delivery of 100 percent of the plant output to the POI at unity power factor measured at 1.0 per unit voltage under steady state conditions.
+The Community Solar Project and Interconnection Equipment owned by the Applicant are required to operate under automatic power factor control with the power factor sensed electrically at the POI.
+The required power factor is 1.0 per unit at the POI.
 In general, the Community Solar Project and Interconnection Equipment should be operated so as to maintain the voltage at the POI between 1.01 pu to 1.04 pu.
 At the Public Utility's discretion, these values might be adjusted depending on the operating conditions.
-Within this voltage range, the Community Solar Project should operate so as to minimize the reactive interchange between the Community Solar Project and the Public Utility's system (delivery of power at the POI at approximately unity power factor).
-The voltage control settings of the Community Solar Project must be coordinated with the Public Utility prior to energization (or interconnection).
-The reactive compensation must be designed such that the discreet switching of the reactive device (if required by the Applicant) does not cause step voltage changes greater than +/-3% on the Public Utility's system.